nlfiedler/fastcdc-rs/README.md

 # FastCDC [![docs.rs](https://docs.rs/fastcdc/badge.svg)](https://docs.rs/fastcdc) [![Crates.io](https://img.shields.io/crates/v/fastcdc.svg)](https://crates.io/crates/fastcdc) ![Test](https://github.com/nlfiedler/fastcdc-rs/workflows/Test/badge.svg)

-This crate contains multiple implementations of the "FastCDC" content defined chunking algorithm described in 2016 by Wen Xia, et al. A critical aspect of its behavior is that it returns exactly the same results for the same input.
+This crate contains multiple implementations of the "FastCDC" content defined chunking algorithm orginally described in 2016 by Wen Xia, et al. A critical aspect of its behavior is that it returns exactly the same results for the same input.
 To learn more about content defined chunking and its applications, see the reference material linked below.

 ## Requirements